TWUOnline/FAR-Centres/README.md

 ##### LDRS 662 Intercultural Communication and Facilitation

 Learners expand self-awareness and cultural competency, developing and applying practical strategies to create and facilitate culturally inclusive and respectful learning environments.
-Emphasizes placed on engagement and experience allowing learners to establish meaningful communication and relationships in overcoming barriers.
+Emphasis is placed on engagement and experience allowing learners to establish meaningful communication and relationships in overcoming barriers.

 ##### LDRS 663 - Coaching for Transformational Blended Learning